kostya/myc/README.md

 ## mycc: a C subset compiler

-POC. ~2000 lines of Crystal.
-Uses mycIR as backend and libclang for C parsing.
+POC: a C subset compiler using myc as backend and libclang for parsing.
 Require LLVM >= 20.

 ```sh
 # Build